|Date of Report: Wednesday, 12th December 2018|

 The club website is at http://www.qffc.co.za/.

 With the warmer weather the yellowfishing has come on, especially in the portion of the Little Fish below the town where Alan has cleared a section of the heavy bank-side bush.
-The bass dams, some of which also contain yellows, will be targeted as the season moves into summer.
+The water in this section is no longer flowing but there are some good pools which are now quite clear.